Steuart Pittman, Jr. was elected Anne Arundel County Executive after his first campaign for public office in 2018.

 Steuart’s philosophy of government is both conservative and progressive.
 As a farmer, he worked hard against onerous regulations that had no public benefit and promoted policies to make the industry commercially viable.
 As a Director of the Anne Arundel County Soil Conservation District, he pushed for compliance with erosion and sediment control standards to protect local waterways.

-As County Executive, Steuart has pledged to make Anne Arundel County “The Best Place,” by “Putting Communities First.”
+As County Executive, Steuart has pledged to make Anne Arundel County “The Best Place - For All,” by “Putting Communities First.”
 His strategy is to engage communities from every sector and to practice transparency and data-driven policymaking.